codevivi/bank-u4/README.md

 4. Add .env file with example.env content in server directory.

+5. Create database named bank-u4 and import tables from DB-exports folder;

-5. to start server (will run on [http://localhost:5000](http://localhost:5000)) : run below command in bank-u3 server directory
+6. to start server (will run on [http://localhost:5000](http://localhost:5000)) : run below command in bank-u3 server directory

    ```sh
    npm start